davidschon/PL-SQL/README.md

 # PL-SQL

-Useful PL/SQL I have written
+This is a collection of PL/SQL scripts that I have created to fulfill needs for the bizarre environment I work in.